TONY CRADDOCK / SCIENCE PHOTO LIBRARY TONY CRADDOCK / SCIENCE PHOTO LIBRARY

 View of several of the dish antennae which make up the Very Large Array (VLA) radio telescope near Socorro, New Mexico.
-The VLA is the world's largest single-location radio telescope array, consisting of 27 dishes (plus one spare), each 25 metres in diameter.
+The VLA is the world's largest radio telescope array, consisting of 27 dishes, each 25 metres in diameter.
 The dishes can be moved to various positions along the arms of a Y-shaped railway network.
 Two of the arms are 21 km in length, the third is 19 km.
-The data from all the dishes are combined to produce a single radio image, simulating the effect of using a single 27 km diameter radio dish.
+The data from all the dishes is combined to produce a single radio image, the 27 antennae effectively forming one giant radio dish.
+Pink warming filter.

 Model release not required.
 Property release not required.